react-toolbox/react-toolbox/README.md

 A couple of things here.
 First you need to use raw components to get this styles properly applied.
 Second, you have to add dependency themes by yourself.
 For example, the `Button` requires `Ripple` so you have to provide styles for both of them.

+Also, recall that all components accepts a theme verifying required classNames but there may be some missing.
+If any property is missing you can check the selectors you want to override straight in the DevTools.

 ## Roboto Font and Material Design Icons

 React Toolbox assumes that you are importing [Roboto Font](https://fonts.google.com/specimen/Roboto) and [Material Design Icons](https://material.io/icons/).